damianhakert/damianhakert.github.io/source/handbook/index.html.md

 1. Do what is right for our **customers** and the rest of the GitLab community, do what is best over the long term, don't be evil.
 1. We create **simple** software to accomplish complex collaborative tasks.
 1. We **use** our own software to accomplish complex collaborative tasks.
-1. Do **not** make jokes or unfriendly remarks about race, ethnic origin, skin colour, gender or sexual orientation.
+1. Do **not** make jokes or unfriendly remarks about race, ethnic origin, skin color, gender or sexual orientation.
 1. Use **inclusive** language.
 For example, prefer 'Hi everybody' or 'Hi people' to 'Hi guys'.
 1. Share problems you run into, ask for help, be forthcoming with information and **speak up**.
 1. Work out in the **open**, try to use public issue trackers and repositories when possible.